Community Policing Inspector Stewart McColm

 Inspector Stewart McColm is the Community Inspector for Galloway Area Command.
 He is responsible for the community teams in Wigtownshire and the Stewartry.

-After talking to local residents, you've told us what your main concerns are and these have been outlined under Your Priorities for each ward Area.
+After talking to local residents, you've told us what your main concerns are and these have been outlined under the Local Policing Plan.

 Dee and Glenkens